centre-for-ai-and-climate/weave/CONTRIBUTING.md

 We're trying to unlock energy data, so that people can bring the power of machine learning and artificial intelligence to bear on climate problems.
-There are lots of ways you can help, beyond just writing code, but there's also lots of code that needs writing too!
+There are lots of ways you can help, beyond just writing code (but there's also lots of code that needs writing too!).

 ## Ways to contribute
 Some things we'd love to see: